ka9cql/ATS-25X2/README.md

-I recently (2023-March) purchased an ATS-25X2 (supposedly "WiFi-enabled") radio from Amazon.
+I purchased (2023-March( an ATS-25X2 (supposedly "WiFi-enabled") radio from Amazon.
 It came with PE0MGB's 2022-09-17 V.5.3.b firmware running on an ESP32-WROOM-32.
 It was marketed as a "WiFi-enabled radio".
 Its WiFi module was hard-coded to the access point "ChinaNet-302" and could not be changed from the front panel.
 It also did not respond to any prompts over its USB-to-serial port.
 So I tracked down this firmware and modified it.

 This repo contains my mods to the above-mentioned firmware in an effort to better understand it, change its hard-coded WiFi AP setting, and make it at least begin to communicate over the USB-to-serial port about what's going on

 This version still has the AP choice hard-coded (I didn't get too far with that part) but at least I started making the device communicate with the USB-to-serial port so you can watch/figure out what the radio is currently listening to

-I abandoned this project shortly after doing these initial mods, as I began to better understand the limitations of this radio - chiefly, the lack of 10 meter reception.
-This caused me to abandon the ATS line of radios in favor of the uBITX line - which has both receive and transmit, plus the missing 10 meter capability.

-I wanted to publicly archive this version in case anyone else wanted to take advantage of my mods, and also in the rare case that I may want to pick back up where i left off in the future
+I wanted to publicly archive this version in case anyone else wanted to take advantage of my mods

-LIMITATIONS: This version took a shot at deciphering and displaying the currently-tuned frequency and mode.
+LIMITATIONS: This version took a shot at deciphering and displaying the currently-tuned frequency and mode at 115200 baud over the USB/emulated serial port.
 The algorithm displays its best guess, in CSV form, with the following format -

 F,14275,M,USB,B,-1000,X,23